KevCaz/KevCaz.github.io/content/notes/2023/04/2023-04-23_ansible_playbook_for/index.md

 ### Post actions

-This playbook does not complete the installation, there are several steps to carry out afterward, in a nutshell:
+This playbook does not complete the installation, there are several steps to carry out afterwards, in a nutshell:

 1. adding your domain in `trusted_domains` in `/var/www/nextcloud/config/config.php`;
+2. restart service `apache2`;
-1. grabbing a SSL certificate, basically running `sudo certbot --apache`;
+3. grabbing a SSL certificate, basically running `sudo certbot --apache`;
-2. setting Nextcloud (admin account, applications, etc.).
+4. setting Nextcloud (admin account, applications, etc.).

 ### Ansible